 The facility offers day care, training and grooming.
 There are also retail items including Pet Wants food, chews, treats and supplements, along with training equipment, collars, leashes and interactive toys.
 During day care, dogs are given a structured day, complete with play periods and times of rest.

 Training options include day school, private lessons and in-home training.
+For more information such as pricing, you can check it out here.
 Puppy Socialization and Basic Obedience Group classes are also offered, along with continued education classes for past clients.
 These classes are capped at five owners and their dogs per class.
 Jordan White, the facility’s training manager, says the facility’s training approach, which includes owners, sets them apart from other types of dog training.

 Full-service grooming is available through their mobile unit.
 The unit is parked outside the building so that day-care and training clients can get their pets serviced while they are at the facility for the day.
 Appointments can also be made for dogs who are not attending day care or training.

 Owner Michelle Maclin has rescue pups of her own, and she’s passionate about offering proper care for dogs.

 “All three of my dogs are rescues,” Maclin says.
 “They all had issues and we needed some training.
 I really want to help owners keep dogs in their homes and out of shelters and rescues.
 That’s my goal.”